 Treat the crew like people, not servants.
 That should go without saying, but there are endless accounts on cruise lines’ social media channels of disrespectful guests.

 Try learning a word or two in a crew member’s native language.
-(Look at their name tag for their home country.)
-Their contracts can be several months long and they are away from their homes and families for that entire time.
+(Their name tag usually shows their home country.)
+Crew member contracts can be several months long and they are away from their homes and families for that entire time.
 In some cases, your greeting may be the only time they hear their language spoken.

-Even before our cruise began, we were given a tip by a crew member.
-Our flight arrived early in the afternoon and we had several hours before the ship departed.
+Even before our cruise began, we were given a tip by a crew member we met.
+Our flight into Puerto Rico arrived early in the afternoon and we had several hours before the ship departed.
 After checking in, we asked one of the crew members what there was to do while we waited.
 He suggested visiting the nearby Castillo San Felipe del Morro.
 He said it was within walking distance and told us exactly how to get there and back.
 We explored the fort, learned a bit, and made it back to the ship with plenty of time before departure.

 Later during the cruise, after bumping into one of the crew members several times, we saw him in Barbados preparing to go for a run.
 We had a brief conversation about where he runs and he recommended some things to do in Barbados.
-Talking with crew members from Serbia on a couple of other cruises convinced me that I need to visit Serbia.
-Seeing crew members out in port during their free time also led to more recommendations of places to eat.
+On a later cruise, talking with a crew member from Indonesia led to a recommendation for a fantastic restaurant in Aruba.
+Speaking with a crew member from South Africa led to a wonderful tour of a bird sanctuary in Trinidad that I never would have considered visiting before meeting her.

 6. They Have Shore Excursions